 The template’s title page contains the required information for a research monograph: title, subtitle, authors, and date.
 It is otherwise minimalist.

-The title is bold, centered, and with a large font size.
-The subtitle (if any) appears below the title.
-Authors and date are centered and slightly smaller.
+The title is bold, centered, and with a large font size (30pt).
+The subtitle (if any) appears below the title, bold and centered, with a slightly smaller font size (20pt).
+Authors and date are centered and with the same font size as the subtitle (20pt).
 Everything is laid out with ample vertical white space so the title page feels clean.

 All these elements are controlled from the preamble of book.tex: